Understanding Fetal Brain Development

 This is often the stage when women find out they are pregnant, as the presence of this hormone can show up as a positive pregnancy test.

-Between weeks five and six, your baby will start to develop a heart and circulatory system.
+Between weeks three and six, your baby will start to develop a heart and circulatory system.

 By week six, the neural tube alongside your baby’s back will close, helping to develop the baby’s brain and spinal cord.

-Your baby’s brain will not become fully developed until the third trimester, by which point it will have increased by 30 times its size!
+But in terms of your baby’s initial brain development, that tends to happen by the third trimester, at which point it will have increased by 30 times its size! 🤯

 The development of your baby’s brain is marked by various functions it can perform.